Detailed guides to painful problems, treatments & more

 This topic is explored throughout in Cramps, Spasms, Tremors & Twitches: The biology and treatment of unwanted muscle contractions.

-Thumbnail sketches of several other pain-killing drugs
+Thumbnail sketches of several other (allegedly) pain-killing drugs and substances

 Did you find this article useful?
 Interesting?
 Maybe notice how there’s not much content like this on the internet?
 That’s because it’s crazy hard to make it pay.
 Please support (very) independent science journalism with a donation.
 See the donation page for more information & options.